 Chart scaffolding is crucial in data visualization as it provides a solid structure and background to display your data effectively.
 A well-designed scaffold allows readers to quickly and easily understand the information presented, making your visualization more insightful and engaging.
 In essence, it’s like the foundation of a building – it supports and shapes how the audience perceives and interprets the information.

-Here are some ways scaffolding support effective data visualization:
+Here are some ways scaffolding supports effective data visualization:

-Reference points: Scaffolding provides reference points that help viewers understand the scale and magnitude of the data being presented.
-Axes and gridlines establish a visual framework that allows viewers to compare and interpret the values represented in the chart accurately.
+Reference points: Scaffolding provides reference points that help viewers understand the scale and magnitude of the presented data.
+Axes and gridlines establish a visual framework that allows viewers to accurately compare and interpret the chart’s values.
 They serve as a guide for understanding the relationship between data points and their position within the chart.

 Data accuracy: Scaffolding ensures the accuracy of data interpretation.
-By providing a clearly defined scale and reference points, viewers can accurately read and compare values on the chart.
+Viewers can accurately read and compare values on the chart by providing a clearly defined scale and reference points.
 This precision enables them to make informed judgments and draw accurate conclusions based on the data presented.

 Contextual understanding: Scaffolding provides context for the data by establishing a visual frame of reference.
 It helps viewers understand where the data points fall within a specific range or time period.
-This contextual understanding is crucial for interpreting trends, patterns, and fluctuations within the data accurately.
+This contextual understanding is crucial for accurately interpreting trends, patterns, and fluctuations within the data.